About Us

 R.S.W, B.S.W, M.S.W

 Danielle is a Registered Social Worker and has acquired over 10 years of Social Work experience.
 During that time she has worked within the non-profit, education, and government sectors.
 Through this she has gained experience with mental health, child welfare, research, counselling, mediation, and consultation.
 Danielle has completed both a Bachelor and Masters of Social Work from York University and now specializes in Relationship and Couples' Counselling.
+By practicing from an anti-oppressive framework committed to diversity, equity and inclusion and implementing a solutions focused approach her aim is to enable her clients to realize their strengths and empower them to take the necessary steps towards health, happiness and successful relationships.
+Danielle brings her experience in Child Welfare to AFIYU and with her background and education she adds a wealth of experience to the roster.